 I always take my computer with me.
 Not because I am worried about somebody messing with it, but because, even in its case, I figure it’s better off out of the dew indoors.
 If Internet is available, I might want to check Cloudy Nights or Astromart, anyway, and if I’m not too sleepy I might watch a movie.
 I can’t imagine being without my favorite star party flicks, The Rocket Boys, Contact, and The Devil’s Rejects.
 Why is the last one a star party movie?
 Dunno.
-Maybe because that’s the way I felt at the end of the 1997 TSP.
+Maybe because that’s the way I felt at the end of the notorious failure that was the 1997 TSP.

 Are you running your telescope or other gear off batteries?
 If so, disconnect them and place them on charge on the field or move them someplace where they can be charged—a cabin, a park pavilion, etc. Don’t put that off till the morning.
 If a battery is badly discharged and you don’t wake up till noon, you may not have time to fully charge it before sundown.

 The jumpstart batteries many of us use to power our scopes are easy to lug to an AC outlet if there is no power on the field.
-But what if you are using a big old trolling motor bat’try, a deep-cycle marine battery, to power your scope or computer or camera?
+But what if you are using a big old trolling motor battery, a deep-cycle marine battery, to power your scope or computer or camera?
 Those thick lead plates mean it probably weighs in at 75 – 100 pounds.
 Ain’t something you want to schlep half a mile to your cabin, though I did perform such Feats of Strength when I was young and foolish—till I wised up.